Maple Banana Muffin Recipe

 It’s easy to mash bananas with a fork in a bowl.
 But honestly, it’s so incredibly easy to mash bananas with a mixer that it is my go-to banana masher.

-I break the bananas into chunk and simply beat until mashed.
-I then add the rest of the wet ingredients into the bowl and mix until combined.
-Finally, I spoon in the dry ingredients… and the muffin batter is done!
+I break the bananas into chunks and beat them until they are mashed.
+Then, I add the rest of the wet ingredients to the bowl and mix until combined.
+Finally, I spoon in the dry ingredients, and the muffin batter is done!

 More Muffin Recipes

-These easy banana muffins have been a favorite in our house, but muffins, in general, are super popular breakfast choices with the family.
+These easy banana muffins have been a favorite in our house, but muffins are generally super popular breakfast choices with the family.
 Here are a few more muffin recipes we love.

 Peanut Butter Banana Muffins